 Students in this major will learn about the role of collective action, institutions, policy, and management approaches to address environmental and natural resource issues.
 A firm foundation in the natural sciences allows students to understand the complexities of environmental change and then focus on the social context and organization through which environmental problems are addressed.
 Students will take a variety of courses that will prepare them to work in the areas of natural resource management, parks planning, management and interpretation, public outreach for environmental and parks policies and programs, and in other settings as liaisons between members of the public and resource management agencies.
-See Environmental and Conservation Sciences/Native Studies Combined Degrees-Human Dimensions of Environmental Management Major, BSc/BA for information on the BSc in Environmental and Conservation Sciences/BA in Native Studies combined degrees with the Human Dimensions of Environmental Management major.
+See Environmental and Conservation Sciences/Native Studies Combined Degrees-Human Dimensions of Environmental and Conservation Sciences/BA for information on the BSc in Environmental and Conservation Sciences/BA in Native Studies combined degrees with the Human Dimensions of Environmental Management major.

-- · AREC 173 The Plate, the Planet and Society - · ENCS 352 Natural Resource and Environmental Law - R SOC 355 Rural Communities and Global Economies - · R SOC 365 Sociology of Environment and Development - R SOC 450 Environmental Sociology - · REN R 271 The Politics of Food and Natural Resources - · SOC 291 Introduction to Environmental Sociology - SOC 315 Introduction to Social Methodology - ★6 Capstone Course [R SOC 410] - ★15 Approved Program Electives [see Free Electives]
+- · AREC 173 The Plate, the Planet and Society - · ENCS 352 Natural Resource and Environmental Law - · R SOC 355 Rural Communities and Global Economies - R SOC 365 Sociology of Environment and Development - D COO 450 Sociology of Environment and Develo - R SOC 450 Environmental Sociology - R SOC 271 The Politics of Food and Natural Resources - SOC 291 Introduction to Environmental Sociology - SOC 315 Introduction to Social Methodology - ★6 Capstone Course [R SOC 410] - $\bigstar$ 15 Approved Program Electives [see Free Electives]

-- R SOC 430 Social Impact Assessment
+- R SOC 430

-- R SOC 442
+- R SOC 443 Resilience and Global Change

 - · R SOC 460 Perspectives on Traditional Knowledge